 6 Standardized test results (OPTIONAL) Applicants who have taken standardized exams typically used for university admission in their country, such as the SAT or ACT, may submit photocopies of official results.
 Applicants who reside in countries where the Examination for Japanese University Admission for International Students (EJU) by the Japan Student Services Organization (JASSO) is offered may submit photocopies of official scores.
 Applicants who have an International Baccalaureate (IB) Diploma may submit a photocopy of their diploma and an official certificate of their IB exam results, issued by the International Baccalaureate Office.
 Applicants who have not yet received their IB Diploma may send official transcripts of IB predicted scores, endorsed by the principal or a guidance counselor at their school.
-Please note that once applicants are admitted, they will be asked to submit a photocopy of their IB Diploma and an official certificate of their IB Diploma and an official certificate structure of their IB Diploma may send official transcripts of IB predicted scores, endorsed by the principal or a guidance counselor at their school.
 Please note that once applicants are admitted, they will be asked to submit a photocopy of their IB Diploma and an official certificate of their IB exam results.
 7 Official English proficiency test scores REQUIRED for applicants who have not received their last five years of formal education in English.
-Scores must be from exams taken after September, 2020.
+Scores must be from exams taken after September, 2021.
 Unofficial score reports or photocopies are acceptable for the application process, although applicants may have to submit the original certificates upon request.
 The Discovery Program does not have minimum requirement scores.
-English ability is evaluated through standardized tests scores, writing samples, and interviews etc. Students must submit scores from one or more of the following tests: Cambridge English/ The EIKEN Test in Practical English Proficiency (実用英語技能検定)/ GTEC Advanced or GTEC Basic or GTEC Core or GTEC CBT/ IELTS/ TEAP/ TEAP CBT/ TOEFL iBT/ TOEIC Listening & Reading Test and TOEIC Speaking & Writing Tests, IB English Score (Predicted Scores included).
+English ability is evaluated through standardized tests scores, writing samples, and interviews etc. Students must submit scores from one or more of the following tests: Cambridge English/The EIKEN Test in Practical English Proficiency (実用英語技能検定)/GTEC Advanced or GTEC Basic or GTEC Core or GTEC CBT/IELTS/TEAP/ TEAP CBT/TOEFL iBT/TOEIC Listening & Reading Test and TOEIC Speaking & Writing Tests, IB English Score (Predicted Scores included).
 Details are provided on pages 14-15.
 8 Proof of Japanese proficiency (for April admission ONLY) Applicants for April Admission must submit photocopies of the certificate of Japanese language proficiency (e.g., JLPT score report) or documents demonstrating similar ability (e.g., Japanese teacher's language assessment report).
 Applicants for October Admission who have taken the JLPT are encouraged to submit their scores as optional material.
 Usually, JLPT N2 level proficiency or above is required to take coursework in Japanese.